zadigg/bera-auto-token-claimer/README.md

 1. Go to the **Actions** tab in your repository.
 2. Select the workflow (e.g., "Run Drip Script").
 3. Click **Run workflow**.

 ---

-### 5. View Logs
-Logs for each workflow run can be found in the **Actions** tab on GitHub.
-You can also view detailed responses in the `claim_log.txt` file, which is updated every time the script runs.

----